 Your support will have a lasting, transformational impact on the future of healthcare – and you will leave a legacy that benefits us all.

-NEW: ACGA raises rates!
+NEW: Another ACGA rate increase!
 Learn how that could mean more income for you.

 What to Expect for Clinic Visits

 We understand that visiting any health care facility during this time may cause some concern.
 That is why we want to assure you of the safe, expert care you will receive.
 Here is what you can expect when you visit one of our locations.

 Safety precautions begin before your visit.
 When scheduling, our team will screen for signs and symptoms of COVID-19 and may offer a virtual visit instead or as part of your follow-up care.
 If an in-person visit best meets your needs, we will help you prepare for your visit and what to expect when you arrive.